 By leveraging a PLM solution with embedded machine learning capabilities, retailers can determine which of the millions of possible combinations of product attributes will likely result in higher gross margins.
 They can identify which combinations of circumstances increase the risk of a product order being delayed, and direct business to better performing suppliers as a result.

-To learn more, register for our webinar on August 22 featuring Quach Hai, VP of Retail Solutions at PTC, and Matt Priest, President of FDRA.
+To learn more, watch this on-demand webinar featuring Quach Hai, VP of Retail Solutions at PTC, and Matt Priest, President of FDRA.